API Documentation

 Detection rule, flag values when maximum gradient exceeded.

-• series (pd.Series) – timeseries in which suspect values are identified
+• series (pd.Series) – time series in which suspect values are identified

 • max_step (float, optional) – max jump between two observations within given timestep, by default 0.5